-- 26. Rating Sheets and Test Scores Participant rating sheets and test scores are the property of HOSA-Future Health Professionals and will NOT be returned or released.
-For more information, please see the Competitive Events FAQ. - 27.
-Judge Interaction The distribution of event samples, materials, gifts, or thank you notes to judges, other than those materials specified in the event guidelines for judges to review, is NOT permitted.
-During competition, only those items specified in the event guidelines may be shown to judges (i.e.: portfolio, props, photographs, etc.) Showing the judges extra materials not outlined in the event guidelines may result in point deductions. - 28.
-Handshakes with Judges No handshakes are allowed with judges except in Job Seeking Skills, Interviewing Skills, and Health Career Preparation.
+- 29. Rating Sheets and Test Scores Participant rating sheets and test scores are the property of HOSA-Future Health Professionals and will NOT be returned or released.
+For more information, please see the Competitive Events FAQ. - 30.
+Judge Interaction The distribution of event samples, materials, gifts, or thank you notes to judges, other than those materials specified in the event guidelines for judges to review, is NOT permitted. - 31.
+Materials for Judges During competition, only those items specified in the event guidelines may be shown to judges or used during competition (i.e.: portfolio, photographs, etc.) Showing the judges extra materials not outlined in the event guidelines may result in point deductions.
+Props are not allowed in any event except Public Health.

+- 32. Handshakes with Judges No handshakes are allowed with judges except in Job Seeking Skills, Interviewing Skills, and Health Career Preparation.
 In these events, handshakes are allowed both in the beginning and end of the event.
-Due to the nature of HOSA competition, there is not time to allow for handshakes between competitors and judges. - 29.
+Due to the nature of HOSA competition, there is no time to allow for handshakes between competitors and judges. - 33.
 Introductions For events with judges, competitors (teams) will be introduced to the judges by the Section Leader.
 At the ILC, for individual events, competitors are usually introduced by name and ID number.
 For team events, teams are usually introduced by school and ID number.
-Time will begin as soon as the Section Leader introduces competitor/team.
+Time will begin as soon as the Section Leader introduces the competitor/team.